 If you’re the webmaster…

-So what if that’s you?
 What if you’re the webmaster?

-- An error in a CGI script that caused it to fail or output an error message before it started producing valid HTML.
+- An error in a CGI script caused it to fail or output an error message before it started producing valid HTML.
 It happens to me all the time if I have a syntax error in one of my Perl CGI scripts.

 The format of the error described here is common for Apache web servers.
-That means that we can also look for common error logs.
-Once again, the location of these logs varies a great deal based on the specific web server configuration.
+That means we can also look for common error logs.
+Once again, the location of these logs varies a great deal based on specific web server configuration.

 - access_log is the log of successful accesses.
 On a shared or virtual hosting server, there may be many of these: one per website, often with site-specific names or in site-specific locations on the server.

-- suexec_log is the log that most people forget.
+- suexec_log is the log most people forget.
 It deals with the permissions used to execute CGI and other scripts.
 When a CGI fails to execute because its ownership is wrong, the generic internal server error shows in the error log, but a more specific error detailing the permissions involved appears in this log.

-When the web server encounters an error of any sort, the page that it displays to report the error is actually just another .html file stored on the server.
+When the web server encounters an error of any sort, the page it displays to report the error is just another .html file stored on the server.
 This error means that trying to display the error page for the first error (the internal server error) actually generated a second error (also an internal server error, in your case).

-And at that point, the server just gave up.
+At that point, the server just gave up.